deepinv/deepinv/paper/paper.md

 ### Coding Practices

 `deepinv` is coded in modern Python following a test-driven development philosophy.
-The code is unit-, integration- and performance-tested using `pytest` and verified using `codecov`, and is compliant with PEP8 using `black`.
-To encourage reproducibility, the library passes random number generators for all random functionality.
+The code is unit-, integration- and performance-tested using `pytest` and verified using `codecov` (automatically via GitHub actions), and is compliant with PEP8 using `black`.
+To encourage reproducibility, the library passes random number generators for all random generation functionality.
 Architecturally, `deepinv` is implemented using an object-oriented framework where base classes provide abstract functionality and interfaces (such as `Physics` or `Metric`), sub-classes provide specific implementations or special cases (such as `LinearPhysics`) along with methods inherited from base classes (such as the operator pseudoinverse), and mixins provide specialized methods.
 This framework